ScottyLabs/dalmatian/CONTRIBUTING.md

 You will also need git installed.

 ## Creating your .env file

 Rename or copy `.env.example` into `.env`.

-Head to https://discord.com/developers/applications and create a new application or use one of your current ones.
+Create [a new Discord bot](https://discord.com/developers/applications) or use one of your current ones.

 In your application, under the Bot tab, reset your token and copy the token for `DISCORD_TOKEN`

 Under the OAuth2 tab, grab the client ID for `DISCORD_CLIENT_ID`

 The bot will work fine with only the `DISCORD_TOKEN` and `DISCORD_CLIENT_ID` keys.
 Additionally, you can set up `GOOGLE_MAPS_API_KEY` to debug `formatLocation` in `dining.ts`.

-1. Head to https://console.cloud.google.com/ and create a new project.
+1. Head to [Google Cloud Console](https://console.cloud.google.com/) and create a new project.
 2. In `APIs & Services`, enable the `Maps Javascript API` and `Maps Static API` products.
 3. Get a key from `Keys & Credentials` to input into `GOOGLE_MAPS_API_KEY`.

 ## Forking and Branching

 You are not able to commit to main.
 You may either branch off main in the repository or fork the repository for your own usage.

 ## Committing Your Changes

 Please run `bun lint` (and check the warnings/errors!) and `bun format` before commiting your changes.

 Remember to follow conventional committing guidelines while committing.